"the leader always put his clients first, organising rooms, meals, keys, bags, - he made it so easy for us from the early starts to late at night.

 click here for a pdf version of this destination write-up - easier to print - no photos

-Our Namibia trip has consistently been hailed as one of the best holidays our clients have ever been on.
+Made popular by Phil’s successful lecture programme at the British Birdwatching Fair, our Namibia trip has consistently been voted one of the best holidays our clients have ever been on.
 Since our first visit, when it was an unknown birding destination, we have watched Namibia develop into a leading African hot spot.
 Our knowledge of the birds here is second to none.
 We are very proud of the fine-tuned itinerary that we have developed, and feel that our tour here cannot be bettered.

 The key to finding wildlife here is knowing their ecology and habits, as unpredictable rainfall determines where and when vegetation will grow.
 Many species are nomadic, and our experience of what a bird’s habitat requirements are (rather than relying on sites where a species was seen ‘last year’) pays dividends time and again.
 Each trip brings new surprises; one year it was a wild cat extravaganza with four Leopards, several Lions, two African Wildcats and a gorgeous Caracal.